 2019.
 "Labor Laid Waste: an Introduction to the Special Issue on Waste Work.”
 International Journal of Labor and Working-Class History 95: 1-17.
 Co-author: Kate Brown.

 2019.
 "Capitalizing Community: Waste, Wealth and (Im)material Labor in a Kampala Slum.”
 International Labor and Working-Class History 95: 95-113.

 2019.
 “Filthy Flourishing: Para-Sites, Animal Infrastructure and the Waste Frontier in Kampala."
 Current Anthropology 60 (S20): S321-S332.

 2019.
 “Maintenance Space: The Political Authority of Garbage in Kampala, Uganda.”
 Current Anthropology 60(1): 24-46.

 2018.
 “Why Is This Trash Can Yelling at Me?
 Big Bellies and Clean Green Gentrification.”
 Anthropology Now 10(1): 93-101.

 2017.
 “Life (and Limb) in the Fast-Lane: Disposable People as Infrastructure in Kampala’s Boda Boda Industry.”
 Critical African Studies 9(2): 192-209.

-If you are interested in being supervised by Jacob Doherty, please see the links below for more information:
+If you are interested in being supervised by Jacob Doherty, please see the links below (open in new windows) for more information: